An $\mathcal{O}$-acyclic variety of even index: Degenerations and examples over

-On the other hand, if the Tate conjecture holds in degree $2$ on surfaces over finite fields of characteristic $p$, then the integral Tate conjecture holds in degree $2d-2$ on $X$ (viewed as the base extension of a smooth projective variety over a finite field of characteristic $p$), according to a theorem of Schoen \cite[Theorem 0.5]{Scho}.
-If we further assume $b_{2}=\rho$ on $X$, then the cycle class map
+is finite by the hard Lefschetz theorem due to Deligne.
+If we further assume that the Tate conjecture holds in degree $2$ on surfaces over finite fields of characteristic $p$, then the integral Tate conjecture holds in degree $2d-2$ on $X$ (viewed as the base extension of a smooth projective variety over a finite field of characteristic $p$), according to a theorem of Schoen \cite[Theorem 0.5]{Scho}.
+This implies that the cokernel of $\cl^{2d-2}\otimes \Z_{l}$ is torsion-free, hence $\cl^{2d-2}\otimes \Z_{l}$ is surjective.
+Combined with the argument in the previous paragraph, the statement now follows. \end{proof}